bigjoedata/googledfadownloader/README.md

-# Download DFA Recurring Reports Easily
+# Download DFA / DCM Recurring Reports Easily
 This is a very simple way to download DFA reports.
 No runtime options, few dependencies, just raw download power.

 1 - set up a (recurring) report on your DFA dashboard